 Trusts, Wills, and Probate

 Planning your financial future, whether for your lifetime or as a legacy to leave your loved ones, may be a complex process.
 Depending on the assets that you own, the kind of access that you want to them, and other considerations, such as tax issues, developing a strategy may require a nuanced knowledge of wills and trusts law.
-The Brandon estate planning lawyers at Owen & Dunivan help their clients make these important determinations and ensure that their life’s work is protected, even after they pass.
+The Brandon estate planning lawyers at The Law Offices of Michael J. Owen help their clients make these important determinations and ensure that their life’s work is protected, even after they pass.
 We take the time to understand each individual’s needs and objectives in planning their estate and ensure that appropriate tools and instruments are used to meet those objectives.
 If you have questions regarding a trust, a will, or any probate matter, contact us for guidance.
-We also can assist you if you need a family law attorney or assistance with a bankruptcy, real estate, consumer protection, foreclosure, or personal injury matter, among others.Considerations Involved in Trusts, Wills, and Probate
+We also can assist you if you need attorney or assistance with a real estate, consumer protection, foreclosure, among others.Considerations Involved in Trusts, Wills, and Probate

 There are many different factors that go into determining which kind of instruments to establish when planning your estate.
 For example, a revocable living trust is created and utilized during the lifetime of an individual.
 These types of trusts may be modified or revoked by the person who creates them, known as the testator.
 Living trusts may contain clauses that pass on legal title to property after a testator’s death.
 Setting up a trust may be appropriate for individuals who own a business, other real property aside from a residential home, or assets with a net worth of several million dollars.